 Before you begin

-Mirroring a GitHub repository
+Mirror a GitHub repository

-The following sections describe how to mirror a GitHub repository to Cloud Source Repositories.
+This section shows how to mirror a GitHub repository to Cloud Source Repositories.

-Add a new repository
+The Add a repository page opens.

-Select Connect external repository.
+Select Connect external repository and click Continue.

-The Connect External Repository screen opens.
+The Connect external repository page opens.

-From the Git Provider list, select GitHub.
+In the Git provider drop-down list, select GitHub.

 Click Connect to GitHub.